petr7555/exsealent-order-creator/README.md

     - `Údaj 1`
     - `Popis`
     - `Údaj 2`
+- Make sure the prices in input worksheet are formatted as number, text or general – **NOT** currency.
 - Make sure the paths in `configuration.yaml` are right.
 - Make sure `configuration.yaml` is properly formatted.